 Creative Commons License

-We believe that OSF’s mission is enhanced when our grantees’ Work Product is also made widely available to the public, with appropriate protection of legitimate interests.
-To that end, when a grant will produce Work Product, OSF often includes a clause in its grant agreements, whereby our grantees must advise OSF whether or not they will broadly license all Work Product created with OSF funds using a Creative Commons license and to inform OSF of their decision.
+We believe that OSF’s mission is served when our grantees’ Work Product is also made widely available to the public, with appropriate protection of legitimate interests.
+To that end, when a grant will produce Work Product, OSF often includes a clause in its grant agreements, whereby our grantees agree to consider broadly licensing all Work Product created with OSF funds using a Creative Commons license and to inform OSF of their decision.

-OSF recognizes there may be circumstances where limited or delayed dissemination of grantee Work Product or limited access to data may be appropriate to protect legitimate interests of the grantee, other funders, principal investigators or participants in research studies.
-Where OSF invites grantees to consider using a Creative Commons license for their Work Product, the grant letter provides grantees with the option to choose not to grant any such license.
+OSF recognizes there may be circumstances where limited or delayed dissemination of grantee Work Product or limited access to data may be appropriate to protect legitimate interests of the grantee, other funders, or principal investigators or participants in research studies.
+Where OSF invites grantees to consider using a Creative Commons license for their Work Product, the grant letter provides grantees with the flexibility to choose not to grant any such license.

 Though OSF believes that, in most cases, intellectual property rights should not limit or deny access to grantees’ Work Product, grantees remain free to determine their own policies on such matters.